mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game-physics/integration_basics_damped_semi_implicit_euler.png" width="100%"/>

-Even though semi-implicit euler has the same order of accuracy as explicit euler (order 1), we get a much better result when integrating the equations of motion because it is symplectic.
+Even though semi-implicit euler has the same order of accuracy as explicit euler (order 1), we get a much better result when integrating the equations of motion because it is [symplectic](https://en.wikipedia.org/wiki/Symplectic_integrator).

-If you take only one thing away from this article, this should be it.

 ## Many different integration methods exist

 And now for something completely different.

-[Implicit euler](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html).
-This method is better for simulating stiff equations that become unstable with other methods, but requires solving a system of equations per-timestep.
-It's not often used in game physics.
+[Implicit euler](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html) is an integration technique that is well suited for simulating stiff equations that become unstable with other methods.
+The drawback is that it requires solving a system of equations per-timestep.

-Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration).
-This is a second order integrator and it is also symplectic.
-There is a variant that does not require storing velocity per-particle, as it derives velocity from the two most recent position values.
-This makes collision response and position fix-up easy to implement and saves memory when you have lots of particles.
+[Verlet integration](https://en.wikipedia.org/wiki/Verlet_integration) provides greater accuracy than implicit euler and less memory usage when simulating a large number of particles is.
+This is a second order integrator which is also symplectic.

-Up next are a whole family of integrators called the Runge-Kutta methods.
-In fact, explicit euler is considered part of this family, but it also includes higher order integrators, the most classic of these being the Runge Kutta order 4 or simply "**RK4**".
+There is a whole family of integrators called the __Runge-Kutta methods__.
+In fact, explicit euler is considered part of this family, but it also includes higher order integrators, the most classic of these being the Runge Kutta order 4 or simply __RK4__.

 This family of integrators is named for the German physicists who discovered them: [Carl Runge](https://en.wikipedia.org/wiki/Carl_David_Tolmé_Runge) and [Martin Kutta](https://en.wikipedia.org/wiki/Martin_Wilhelm_Kutta).
 This means the 'g' is hard and the 'u' is a short 'oo' sound.
 I am sorry to inform but this means we are talking about the _'roon-geh koo-ta'_ methods and not a _'runge cutter'_, whatever that is :)

-Anyway.
 The RK4 is a fourth order integrator, which means its accumulated error is on the order of the fourth derivative.
 This makes it very accurate.
 Much more accurate than explicit and implicit euler which are only first order.

-But I want to make a very important point here.
-Although it is more accurate, that's not to say RK4 is automatically "the best" integrator, or even that it is better than implicit euler.
-It's much more complicated than that.
-Regardless, it's an interesting integrator and it's well worth studying.
+But although it's more accurate, that's not to say RK4 is automatically "the best" integrator, or even that it is better than semi-implicit euler.
+It's much more complicated than this.
+Regardless, it's an interesting integrator and is well worth studying.

 ## Implementing RK4